-The rough discussion I had with some colleagues about the differences between Funnel and Supermetrics, gave me the impression that this subject needs to be addresses more thoroughly.
-Both products seems to address the same issues, both connects to different data sources and push them into almost anywhere so you can create reports.
+The rough discussion I had with some colleagues about the differences between Funnel and Supermetrics, gave me the impression that this subject needs to be addressed more thoroughly.
+Both products seem to address the same issues, both connect to different data sources and push them into almost anywhere so you can create reports.
 So I had to take a deep dive to make a real comparison.
 But there was one important question to answer before that.

 Table of Contents